Corporate social responsibility (CSR) is vital not just for the environment, society, and the world at large, but also

-Companies with a healthy CSR program will also protect their overall reputation.
+A healthy CSR program also doubles as reputation protection.
 Research from the University of Dayton and Virginia Tech indicates that strong social responsibility offers a shield against scandals.
 But the benefits go deeper than protection.

 Research from Boston University and Baruch College suggests that with good corporate social responsibility, companies can build a “reservoir of goodwill.”
 This goodwill will increase customer motivation to minimize any negative information they may discover in search results.

 The Berkeley team performed an analysis of stock price responses for S&P 500 companies after product recalls.
 The research found that firms with better corporate social responsibility ratings maintained higher stock prices than firms with a lower corporate citizenship scores.

 Good Corporate Citizenship Attracts Top Talent

 Think about your human resources department.
 Many employees are proud to work for a company with a good reputation.
 Studies show that millennials in particular hold it in very high regard.